PARC Universal Packet: Application protocols

 PUP supported a large number of applications.
 Some of them, such as Telnet and File Transfer Protocol, were basically the same protocols as used on the ARPANET (much as occurred with the TCP/IP suite).

-Others were novel, including protocols for printer spooling, copying disk packs, page-level remote access to file servers, name lookup, remote management, etc. (although some of these capabilities had been seen before, e.g. the ARPANET already made heavy use of remote management for controlling the Interface Message Processors which made it up).
+Others were novel, including protocols for printer spooling, copying disk packs, page-level remote access to file servers, name lookup, remote management, etc. (although some of these capabilities had been seen before, e.g. the ARPANET already made heavy use of remote management for controlling the Interface Message Processors (IMPs) which made it up).

 Impact

-PuP showed that internetworking ideas were feasible, influenced the design work on TCP/IP, and laid a foundation for the later XNS protocols.
-At one point, Vint Cerf and Bob Kahn organized meetings at Stanford, and Xerox Researchers Bob Metcalfe and John Shoch attended.
-However, the Xerox attendees were told by a Xerox lawyer that they could not talk about PuP.
+PUP showed that internetworking ideas were feasible, influenced the design work on TCP/IP, and laid a foundation for the later XNS protocols.
+In June and July 1973, Vint Cerf and Bob Kahn organized INWG meetings at Stanford, and Xerox researchers Metcalfe and Shoch attended.
+However, the Xerox attendees were told by a Xerox lawyer that they could not talk about PUP.
 During design discussions, the Xerox attendees kept pointing out flaws in the ideas that were suggested, until one of the Stanford researchers blurted out, "You guys have already done this, haven’t you?"
+Shoch continued to be involved in the development of TCP/IP, and Taft was involved in early discussions about email.

-The biggest impact of PuP was probably as a key component of the office of the future model first demonstrated at Xerox PARC; that demonstration would not have been anything like as powerful as it was without all the capabilities that a working internetwork provided.
+The biggest impact of PUP was probably as a key component of the office of the future model first demonstrated at Xerox PARC; that demonstration would not have been anywhere near as powerful as it was without all the capabilities that a working internetwork provided.

 The Gateway Information Protocol's descendant, RIP (with minor modifications to carry the addresses of any protocol family), remains in use today in other protocol suites, including TCP/IP.
 One version of RIP served as one of the initial so-called interior gateway protocols for the growing Internet, before the arrival of the more modern OSPF and IS-IS.
-It is still in use as an interior routing protocol, in small sites with simple requirements.
+It is still in use as an interior gateway protocol, in small sites with simple requirements.

-In terms of flaws, the PUP protocol family was not device independent, in modern terminology the IP and MAC layers were combined into a single layer, which made wide scale adoption difficult.
+In terms of flaws, the PUP protocol family was not device independent, in modern terminology the IP and MAC layers were combined into a single layer, which made wide-scale adoption difficult.
 PUP's 8-bit network and 8-bit host could scale to at most 64k machines, before an inter-network bridge or gateway would be needed.
-For this reason a successor, the XNS (Xerox Networking System) was developed by the Xerox Office Systems Division using many of the ideas of PUP, but also including a globally unique 48-bit host identifier (which became MAC address in DIX v2 and later IEEE 802.3) which solved these problems:
+For this reason, a successor, the Xerox Networking System (XNS), was developed by the Xerox Office Systems Division using many of the ideas of PUP and a globally-unique, 48-bit host identifier (which became the MAC address in DIX v2 and later IEEE 802.3) to solve these problems: